railsbridge-boston/railsbridge-boston/views/installfest/create_a_heroku_account.markdown

 ## 6. Create an ssh key

 **If you installed using RailsInstaller**
-You're all set, a key was created when you installed RailsInstaller.
+You're all set; a key was created when you installed RailsInstaller.

-**Vagrant/XCode/Linux**
+**Linux/Vagrant/XCode**

 Type this in the terminal:

 ```text